noseka1/noseka1.github.io/source/_posts/2018-01-12-edge-security-for-your-cloud-application-part-ii.markdown

 ## PKI keys and certificates

-We are going to leverage the TLS protocol to establish a secure, mutually authenticated connection.
+We are going to leverage the TLS protocol to establish a secure, mutually authenticated connection between the two proxies.
 TLS relies on PKI keys and certificates that we'll need to generate.
 The PKI setup for our company consists of a root CA, a layer of subordinate CAs and three end-entity certificates.

 {% img /images/posts/edge_security_for_your_cloud_application_pki.svg 500 600 PKI %}